davidheineman/acl-search/README.md

 - TODO:
     - On UI
-        - Return specific venue name
-        - Store / return author names as a list
-        - Show bibkey and bibtex in UI

         - Make the titles different colors depending on the venue / type

-        - Single click "copy" for full bibtex, and bib key!
+        - Single click "copy" for bib key
-        - Maybe make the UI more compressed like this: https://aclanthology.org/events/eacl-2024/#2024eacl-long
         - Colors: make the colors resemble the ACL page much closer
             - There's still a bunch of blue from the bootstrap themeing
         - Smaller line spacing for abstract text
-        - Add "PDF" button
         - Justify the result metadata (Year, venue, etc.) so the content all starts at the same vertical position
         - Add a "Expand" button at the end of the abstract
         - Put two sliders on the year range (and make the years selectable, with the years at both ends of the bar)